joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-01-29-oil-change.md

 Each month, a new quart is injected, so $O_0(t) = \dfrac{1}{12}.$

+### Old and here to stay

-As time goes by, 1 month olds emerge, then 2 months old, and so on until, finally, we see 11 month olds.
+As time goes by, $1$ month olds emerge, then $2$ month olds, and so on until, finally, we see $11$ month olds.
 Because all molecules age from the freshly injected molecules, once $m$ months have gone by, the fraction of $m$-month olds becomes a constant:

 $$
 \begin{align}